 - The lifting equipment must be adequate for the load.
-Refer to Table 7 (page 27) for unit weights. - The unit must be lifted from the holes in the base rails using cables or chains. - Spreader bars are required to protect the unit and ensure even loading. - Keep the unit in an upright position at all times.
+Refer to Table 7 (page 23) for unit weights. - The unit must be lifted from the holes in the base rails using cables or chains. - Spreader bars are required to protect the unit and ensure even loading. - Keep the unit in an upright position at all times.
 The rigging must be located outside the units center of gravity.
-Refer to Figure 7 (page 19) for locating the center of gravity. - All panels must be securely in place during rigging and hoisting, except control access panel.
-See page 47 for additional lifting and setting of unit requirements.
+Refer to Figure 7 (page 23) for locating the center of gravity. - All panels must be securely in place during rigging and hoisting.